 Creating a Shared Folder in VirtualBox

-A shared folder is a folder which makes its files available on both the guest machine and the host machine at the same time.
-Creating a shared folder between the guest and the host allows you to easily manage files which should be present on both machines.
-The course virtual machines are ready to use shared folders right away, but if you are using the virtual machine on your personal computer you will need to specify which folder to use as shared storage.
+A shared folder is a folder that makes its files available on both the guest machine and the host machine at the same time.
+Creating a shared folder between the guest and the host allows you to easily manage files that should be present on both machines.
+The course virtual machines are ready to use shared folders right away, but if you are using the virtual machine on your personal computer, then you will need to specify which folder to use as shared storage.

 Shared Folders on SCS Lab Computers using Course VMs

-If you are using a course VM on a lab computer, it is likely that a shared folder has already been setup for you.
-On the desktop of your course VM you should notice a folder titled SharedFolders.
-Inside of this you will find any folders that have been shared between the course VM and lab computers.
+If you are using a course VM on a lab computer, it is likely that a shared folder has already been set up for you.
+On the desktop of your course VM, you should notice a folder titled SharedFolders.
+Inside this folder, you will find any folders that have been shared between the course VM and lab computers.

 You should see two folders that have already been configured for you: Z_DRIVE and Temp.

 Z_DRIVE gives you access to your Windows Account

 Z:\ drive.
 This is storage that is persistent to your SCS account and available as a network drive on the lab computers.

 Temp gives you access to the folder found at

 D:\temp on the lab computer.
 Files stored in this folder are local to the machine, meaning that they can be accessed faster but will delete from the system when you log out.